Compliance

 • Defense companies

-Indirect requirement:
+Indirect obligation:

 • All companies with export business